tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 7. Have a new requirement on what to do with JSON data.

 8. Had an outage last year and is hyper concerned with not repeating that experience.
 The audit table filled up and they ran out of disk space.
-They'd like to know what would have happened if SQL Server experienced the same issue and you're your solution would be.
+They'd like to know what would have happened if SQL Server experienced the same issue and what your solution would be.

 9. As a follow up, they'd also like to know how to answer the Oracle DBA's allegation that SQL Server doesn't have an answer for Oracle RAC.